USDA - NIFA Conference Sept. 9 - 12, 2019

 - Industrial Ecology in Closed Systems: focus questions will include: how can we better design more energy and resource efficient systems?
 Can we build holistic energy models?
 Can we create industrial ecosystems where one industry’s effluent is another’s intake?
 How would we model/quantify the ecosystem services provided by a functioning ‘closed loop industrial ecosystem’?

 Conference participants are additionally welcome to join writing teams and collaborate on a proposal for a coordinated agricultural project (CAP) grant on VF that builds off of conference discussions.
 Writing teams may also choose to develop proposals for relevant funding programs at USDA-NIFA SAS, SCRI, NSF/USDA/DOE INFEWS, and NSF

 - Final registration, room reservations and payment due August 1st;

 - Conference events begin Monday September 9th

-For more information about the conference please read the Project Summary and Conference Announcement.
+For more information about the conference please read the Project Summary.

-For more information about conference activities please read the draft agenda.
+For more information about conference activities please read the Conference Program Schedule and Format.

 For more information about Biosphere 2 please read the following document.